-Serving the Ocoee, FL, Windermere, and Bay Hill communities since 1995, Dr. John Zargari's dental practice offers exceptional, comprehensive dental health care services to help you fulfill your smile goals.
+Serving the Ocoee, Windermere, and Bay Hill communities since 1995, Dr. John Zargari's dental practice offers exceptional, comprehensive dental health care services to help you fulfill your smile goals.
 We are located on Maguire Road between Windermere and 7th Avenue, in front of the Publix shopping center.
 Contact us today to schedule your appointment!

 CALL US: (407) 654-0070 REQUEST APPOINTMENT

 If you have damaged or missing teeth, Dr. John Zargari can find the right replacement procedure to meet your individual needs.
 All our restorations are amalgam-free, without any elemental mercury that could be harmful to your health.
 Our replacements offer many benefits, including:

 - Long-lasting solutions through durable ceramic or porcelain crowns

 - Improved appearance with crowns that match the shade of your teeth

 - Convenient solutions that improve chewing and prevent cavities